MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/managing-office-365-endpoints.md

 ### I see network requests to IP addresses not on the published list, do I need to provide access to them?
 <a name="bkmk_MissingIP"> </a>

 We only provide IP addresses for the Office 365 servers you should route directly to over the Internet or ExpressRoute.
 This isn't a comprehensive list of all IP addresses you'll see network requests for.
-You'll see network requests to Microsoft and third party owned, unpublished, IP addresses.
+You'll see network requests to Microsoft and third-party owned, unpublished, IP addresses.
 These IP addresses are dynamically generated or managed in a way that prevents timely notice when they change.
 If your firewall can't allow access based on the FQDNs for these network requests, use a PAC or WPAD file to manage the requests.

 See an IP associated with Office 365 that you want more information on?